Inter Europol Competition: 2021-2023: Performing in the WEC and winning Le Mans

-The season started with four car effort in Asian Le Mans Series.
-LMP2 car was very quick throghout the whole season, with blistering pace of Nolan Siegel being one of the most important factors.
+The season started with a four car effort in Asian Le Mans Series.
+LMP2 car was very quick throughout the whole season, with pace of Nolan Siegel being one of the most important factors.
 However, two mechanical failures in last minutes of the first and last races, with Siegel respectively in P3 and P1, stripped the team from the championship.
 LMP3 crews finished 7th, 12th and 15th (last) in the general standings.

-Further plans – Hypercar

-The future target for the team is to purchase an LMDh prototype to compete in the Hypercar class of endurance racing.
+The World Endurance Championship season was finished by Jakub Śmiechowski, Albert Costa and Fabio Scherer as runner-ups with 114 points scored.
+This was how the team ended their three-year stint in the WEC, following the removal of the LMP2 class from the series (with the exception of the 24 Hours of Le Mans).